 If you spend a lot of time in rocky, technical terrain, all of that exposed EVA could also be vulnerable to dinging, snagging, scratching.
-If you are dedicated to rugged terrain, you may want to check out the Oboz Sawtooth II which is a more durable shoe.
+If you are dedicated to rugged terrain, you may want a shoe with more protective rubber.

 So much exposed EVA midsole gives us pause as to the durability of the Tor Summit.

 This pair has a retail price in the middle of the pack, and provides excellent waterproofness.
 If you think comfort is queen, then these are a great value.